What is Heuristic Evaluation? An Essential Guide

 - Error Prevention: A well-thought-out design prevents problems from occurring.
 Implement checks for common errors and offer confirmation options before users commit to an action.

-- Recognition Rather Than Recall: Design your interface so that users don’t have to remember information from one part to another.
+- Recognition Rather Than Recall: Design your interface so users don’t have to remember information across parts.
 Visible elements and actions reduce cognitive strain.

 - Flexibility and Efficiency of Use: Cater to both new and experienced users by offering shortcuts.
 This flexibility enhances efficiency and allows users to tailor frequent actions to their needs.

-- Aesthetic and Minimalist Design: Clutter-free and minimalist design focuses user attention on what’s necessary.
+- Aesthetic and Minimalist Design: Clutter-free, minimalist design focuses users’ attention on what’s necessary.
 Avoid irrelevant information that can dilute the user’s focus and decision-making process.

 - Help Users Recognize, Diagnose, and Recover from Errors: Error messages should be in plain language, clearly indicating the issue and suggesting constructive solutions.
 This approach reduces user frustration during problem-solving.